LuxoftAKutsan/sdl_evolution/proposals/nnnn-split_policies.md

 This proposal is to extract data not related to policies from Policy Table.

 Data :
- - consumer friendly messages
+ - Consumer friendly messages
- - usage statistics
+ - Usage statistics

 This information has no impact on application and device restrictions.
 Therefore, separate logical data bases could be used.

 ## Motivation
 The proposed solution resolves the following issues:

- - Big amount of communications for policy update
+ - Big amount of communications for Policy Update
  - Policy table is big and complicated
- - Reduce frequency of policy Update
+ - Reduce frequency of Policy Update

 ## Proposed solution